civicrm/civicrm-dev-docs/docs/standards/javascript.md

 ### Progressive Enhancement

-PE is a philosophy that the basic functionality of a webpage should not depend on javascript and the site should still be usable if the user has disabled js in their browser.
+Progressive Enhancement (PE) is a philosophy that the basic functionality of a webpage should not depend on javascript and the site should still be usable if the user has disabled js in their browser.
 CiviCRM has a 2-part policy regarding this:

 * Front-facing pages like contribution pages and event signups should adhere to the standards of PE.
 All front-end pages should be fully functional with js disabled.
 * Back-end pages (which is most of CiviCRM) do not need to be able to run without javascript.
-When appropriate, a noscript message can be shown to the user e.g. "<noscript>CiviCRM requires javascript.
-Please enable javascript in your browser and refresh the page.</noscript>"
+When appropriate, a noscript message can be shown to the user e.g. `<noscript>CiviCRM requires javascript.
+Please enable javascript in your browser and refresh the page.</noscript>`

-## Globals

-CiviCRM Provides two Javascript globals:

-* CRM - Contains all globally needed variables and functions for CiviCRM.
-Also contains server-side variables and translations.
-* ts - Function for translating strings.
-Signature is identical to its php counterpart.

 ## jQuery

 CiviCRM includes the latest version of jQuery and a number of jQuery plugins.
-Because most CMSs also use jQuery, CiviCRM creates its own namespace using the jQuery.noConflict method.
+Because most CMSs also use jQuery, CiviCRM creates its own namespace using the `jQuery.noConflict` method.

 As a result, under most circumstances there are two versions of jQuery on the page with the following names:

-* CRM.$ - the version of jQuery included with CiviCRM.
+* `CRM.$` - the version of jQuery included with CiviCRM.
-* jQuery - the version of jQuery included with the CMS.
+* `jQuery` - the version of jQuery included with the CMS.

-If your script is placed anywhere in the document body, you should access CiviCRM's jQuery using CRM.$.
+If your script is placed anywhere in the document body, you should access CiviCRM's jQuery using `CRM.$`.

-Exception: CiviCRM reserves a space in the document header where CRM.$ == jQuery (and the CMSs version has been temporarily renamed _jQuery).
+Exception: CiviCRM reserves a space in the document header where `CRM.$ == jQuery` (and the CMSs version has been temporarily renamed `_jQuery`).
 This allows us to load 3rd party plugins that depend on the name jQuery.
-You can do so as well by using CRM_Core_Resources.
+You can do so as well by using `CRM_Core_Resources`.
 See below.

 Note: Some CMSs do not add jQuery to the page, in which case the global jQuery would not exist (except within the header as noted above).
 Don't rely on it.